Finite-size corrections to Fermi's golden rule: I. Decay rates: A finite-time interval effect

-we have Eq.\,$(\ref{transition-probabioity})$ in the form,
+we have Eq. \eqref{eq11} in the form

-The integrals over $x$ is easily evaluated.
-In a small $|x|$ region, the integrand vanishes for $l \geq 1 $ and is constant for $l=0$.
-In a large $x$ region, the integrand behaves as $\frac{1}{2}x^{l-2}$.
-So the above integrals become
+The integrals over $x$ are easily evaluated.
+In a small $|x|$ region, the integral vanishes for $l\geq 1$ and is consistent for $l=0$.
+In a large $x$ region, the integrand behaves as $\frac{x^{l-2}}{2}$.
+So the above integrals becomes, as given in Appendix \ref{appa2},